Mikal Bridges NBA Playoffs Player Props: Nets vs. 76ers

-Mikal Bridges and the rest of the Brooklyn Nets hit the court versus the Philadelphia 76ers in the NBA Playoffs on Saturday, at 1:00 PM ET.
+The Brooklyn Nets, Mikal Bridges included, take the court versus the Philadelphia 76ers at 7:30 PM ET on Monday in the 2023 NBA Playoffs.

-If you'd like to place a bet on Bridges' props, we look at his available ones, providing some stats and trends, below.
+In this article we will dive into Bridges' prop bets, using stats to help you make good predictions.

 Mikal Bridges Prop Bets vs. the 76ers